 J.D & M.L.S applicants are required to submit to Kern County College of Law official transcripts of all academic pre-law studies, including graduate work.
 Kern County College of Law accepts official transcripts in envelopes sealed by the issuing school or by official electronic means from the issuing school.
 As Kern County College of Law does not require CAS registration, you must request your transcript directly from the issuing school.
 Transcripts become the property of Kern County College of Law and will not be returned.

 If you completed your pre-legal education outside the United States, your transcript may have to be evaluated by an approved credential evaluations agency.
-Please contact Dean of Admissions, Wendy LaRiviere at email@example.com for more details or a list of the approved agencies.
+Please contact Assistant Dean of Admissions, Adam Ancira-Corrigan at firstname.lastname@example.org for more details or a list of the approved agencies.

 Your opportunity to provide the Admissions Committee with information that distinguishes you from other applicants comes from your personal statement.
 This narrative enables the Committee members to perceive your uniqueness, as well as your writing ability.
 You should include life experiences, challenges and how they were met, why Kern County College of Law should admit you as a student, why you are interested in the law and attending law school, and the skills and abilities you bring to the study of law.
 LL.M. and M.L.S applicants should discuss how the LL.M. or M.L.S degrees are anticipated to advance their professional or academic objectives.

 We encourage you to visit Kern County College of Law.
 As a prospective student, you may arrange to meet informally with students, faculty, and staff.
 You are also encouraged to attend a class.
-Please contact Dean of Admissions, Wendy LaRiviere at firstname.lastname@example.org for an appointment.
+Please contact Assistant Dean of Admissions and Recruiting, Dena Dowsett at email@example.com for an appointment.

 Kern County College of Law admits students without regard to age, color, creed, ethnic origin, nationality, physical handicap, race, religion, sex or sexual preference.